Chart Color Schemes

 AreaSearch analysis reveals Strathpine - Brendale recording weaker employment conditions than most comparable areas nationwide

 Conversely, professional & technical services show lower representation at 6.0% versus the regional average of 8.9%.
-There are 1.3 workers for every resident, indicating that the area functions as an employment hub attracting workers from surrounding areas.
-In the 12 months prior to June 2025, employment increased by 5.5%, while the labour force grew by 7.5%, resulting in a rise in unemployment by 1.7 percentage points.
-This contrasts with Greater Brisbane where employment rose by 4.4% and unemployment fell by 0.4 percentage points.
-According to Jobs and Skills Australia's national employment forecasts from May 2025, national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Strathpine-Brendale's employment mix suggests local growth of approximately 6.4% over five years and 13.5% over ten years.
+There are 1.3 workers for every resident, indicating that the area functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Over a 12-month period ending in September 2025, employment increased by 4.4% alongside labour force increasing by 5.2%, resulting in unemployment rising by 0.7 percentage points.
+This contrasts with Greater Brisbane where employment rose by 3.8%, the labour force grew by 3.3%, and unemployment fell by 0.5 percentage points.
+State-level data to November 25, 2025 shows that Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, broadly in line with the national rate of 4.3%.
+Jobs and Skills Australia's national employment forecasts from May 2025 offer further insight into potential future demand within Strathpine-Brendale.
+These projections estimate that national employment should increase by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Strathpine-Brendale's employment mix suggests local employment should increase by 6.4% over five years and 13.5% over ten years.

 Frequently Asked Questions - Employment